 As said earlier, the Jacksonville populace is growing.
 However, the real estate stock is plunging.
 An unmistakable sign that demand, may, in one way or another supersede supply in Jacksonville real estate market.
 The rate of building homes and property here has dependably been low over the years which has created a supply vacuum in the city.

 Jacksonville records high employment rates due to the availability of good employers and more investors chipping in.
-Statistics show that employment rate in Jacksonville has been growing at 3.6% annually.
-This trend is going to continue even in the coming years, and it has a direct impact on population growth and economic stability which makes it perfect for real estate investments.
+Statistics show that the latest unemployment rate in Jacksonville is 3%.
+Lower unemployment rate going to continue even in the coming years, and it has a direct impact on population growth and economic stability which makes it perfect for real estate investments.

 The city of Jacksonville operates the biggest urban stop framework in the United States, with 262 assigned parks and more than 80,000 acres of land.
 Every one of the parks brings their own particular characteristics, from the quiet tranquility of the different parks in Riverside to the rich history of Downtown’s Hemming Plaza, the city’s first park.

 Where To Invest In The Jacksonville Real Estate Market?